davidxxxcc/EthereumBasic/developing-with-nodejs.md

 Create a `Web3`instance using `ganche.provider` and import the ABI interface & bytecode.

+In `beforeEach `function we use `async `to assign `accounts `and create inbox instance from `web3.eth.Contract`.

+Then we deploy  the contract by using `.deploy` and assign `bytecode `to generate contract and pass parameter`aruments `into the contructor.

 ```
 const assert = require('assert');
 const ganache = require('ganache-cli');